idkrly1919/verdisscramjet/readme.md

 ## credits
 made with <3 by x8r

-thanks to corn unblocked and zeroxoneafour for making ultraviolet completely static

-thank you to titanium network and mercury workshop for ultraviolet, scramjet (support soon!), libcurl, epoxy, wisp, and more.
+thank you to titanium network and mercury workshop for scramjet, libcurl, epoxy, wisp, and more.

 and thank you to all the contributors.